 Lodges along the parkway provide overnight accommodations from spring through the fall.
 Verturing into local communities is another enjoyable way to find a place to stay for the night.
-The Blue Ridge Parkway Association's Directory and Travel Planner lists many accommodations located in towns near the parkway.
+The Blue Ridge Parkway Association's Travel Planner lists many accommodations located in towns near the parkway.

 Enjoy a meal or snack at one of four restaurants on the parkway:

 - Peaks of Otter Lodge - Milepost 85.6